-We are developing an iPhone app that supports patient-centered, team-based care plans.
-Our objective is to enable the patient, family caregivers, and all members of the care team to be active participants in using and updating a shared care plan for managing chronic conditions.
-Members of the care team create and update a care plan using their organization’s EHR system, or using other applications that support a standards-based interface.
-A care plan addresses specific health problems, defines measurable goals, and includes interventions, medications or other activities that the patient should perform.
-The patient may contribute activity data (weight, blood pressure, blood glucose, pain score, etc.) that helps their care team evaluate progress, or lack of progress, toward goals.
-All aspects of a care plan are available on a patient’s personal iPhone, and changes to the plan are updated in real-time from their care team’s health record system.
+A care plan addresses specific health problems or concerns, defines measurable goals, and includes interventions, medications or other activities that you should perform or are performed by members of your care team.
+You may contribute activity data (weight, blood pressure, blood glucose, pain score, etc.) that helps your care team evaluate progress, or lack of progress, toward your goals.
+All aspects of shared care plans are available on your iPhone or iPad, and changes to the care plans are updated in real-time from your care team’s health record system.

-We are leveraging two complementary technologies that are uniquely suited for putting the patient at the center of care planning and managing wellness: HL7 FHIR®© standards and the Apple CareKit™ framework.
+My Care Guide app is based on industry standards for healthcare data interoperability.
+We are leveraging three complementary technologies that are uniquely suited for putting the person at the center of care planning and managing wellness: HL7 FHIR®© standards, CDS Hooks for providing real-time guidance on your progress, and the Apple CareKit™ framework.
 This very brief summary will be expanded in future updates to this page as the app functionality and example patient scenarios are expanded and matured.

 All data displayed in the app are queried from a server using standards-based FHIR service APIs for Care Plan, Goal, Condition, and other resources (FHIR Release 3 published in March 2017).
 SMART® on FHIR standards for OAuth2 are implemented for robust authorization security.
 Our app is built on the excellent Swift iOS programming libraries for FHIR and OAuth that were developed as part of the SMART on FHIR project at Boston Children’s Hospital and Harvard Medical School.